amit2555/cloud-native-project-2/README.md

 #### Deploying microservices

-To deploy Kafka Cluster, follow the steps in /modules/00-kafka-service/kafka-on-kubernetes.txt file which will first deploy a Strimzi Operator in Kafka namespace on Kubernetes.
-Once the Operator is running, apply the kafka-cluster.yaml manifest to launch Kafka Cluster on Kubernetes.
+To deploy Kafka Cluster, follow the steps in `/modules/00-kafka-service/kafka-on-kubernetes.txt` file which will first deploy a Strimzi Operator in Kafka namespace on Kubernetes and launch Kafka Cluster and create a Kafka Topic.

 The rest of the services can be deployed as -